shredderx/slidesynch/README.md

 # slidesynch

-I'm an extrovert guy, like to try new things and I always like to challenge myself with new things.
+I'm an extrovert guy and I always like to challenge myself with new things.